 "0-13.
 Psilomelane.
 Magdalena, N.M.
 (139B).
 "Psilomelane" is generally used as a field term for any poorly characterized massive ore of manganese.
-Much of the material originally cleared as psilomelane consists of mixtures of several different minerals, usually with pyrolusite (Palache et al., 1944).
+Much of the material originally cleared as psilomelane consists of mixtures of several different minerals, usually with pyrolusite (Palache and others, 1944).
 Psilomelane usually is of supergene origin, occurring typically as a weathering product of manganiferous carbonates or silicates.
 This particular sample has a black streak, and yields very little water (0.09%) when heated.
 Consequently, we conclude that it is composed in large part of pyrolusite.
 Its spectrum is opaque and spectrally featureless, due to the conduction band of MnO2 extending throughout this spectral range."

 Sieve interval 74 - 250µm.

 Hunt, G.R., J.W.
 Salisbury, and C.J.
 Lenhoff, 1971, Visible and near-infrared spectra of minerals and rocks: III.
 Oxides and hydroxides.
 Modern Geology, v.
 2, p.
 195-205.

 "Many of the hard botryoidal masses formerly called psilomelane are now known to be a mixture of several manganese oxides of which romanechite is a major constituent.
 Some of the other minerals commonly present in the mixture are cryptomelane, KMn8,O16; manjiroite, (Na,K)Mn8O16.nH2O; and todorokite (Mn,Ca,Mg) Mn3O7.H2O."